-- all: all the classes from the archive will be discovered by Weld. - annotated: only the classes that declared bean defining annotation are discovered by Weld. - none: none of the classes from the archive is discovered by Weld.
+- all: all the classes from the archive are discovered by Weld. - annotated: only the classes that declare a bean defining annotation are discovered by Weld. - none: none of the classes from the archive is discovered by Weld.

 Bean discovery mode support depends on the jandex [https://github.com/wildfly/jandex] library availability on the classpath.
-The support is summed in the table bellow:
+The support is summed up in the table below: